 Huchuy Qosqo + Short Inca Trail Packing List

-When embarking on the combined Huchuy Qosqo and Short Inca Trail trek, it's essential to pack the right gear and clothing to ensure a comfortable and safe experience.
+When preparing for the Huchuy Qosqo and Short Inca Trail trek, it's essential to pack the right gear and clothing to ensure a comfortable and safe experience.
 Here's a suggested packing list for your trek:

 Clothing: